Lazula/cryptopals/README.md

 ## license
 All code in this project for which I have the authority to do so is released into the public domain via the Unlicense (see LICENSE).
 I don't own glibc or any of the tools used.

+GMP is distributed under the GNU LGPLv3 license.